-Standard electronic signatures are the least secure e-signatures since they can’t verify the identity of the signer nor the integrity of the signed documents.
+Standard electronic signatures are the least secure type of e-signatures.
+That’s because they can’t verify the identity of the signers nor the integrity of signed documents.

 Since they don’t require signer authentication, standard electronic signatures have no way of binding the signer to the signature.
-Hence, the signer can easily repudiate the signature (e.g., claiming that their signature was forged, denying having signed the documents.
+Hence, the signer can easily repudiate the signature (e.g., claiming that their signature was forged, denying having signed the documents).

 Moreover, most e-signatures don’t provide any safeguards against document manipulation.
-As a result, anyone can make changes to the document after signing, and there would be no way of proving it.
+As a result, anyone could alter the document after signing, and there would be no way of proving it.

 2. Advanced electronic signatures (AES)

 To meet these requirements, AES rely on public-key cryptography, digital certificates, and hashing algorithms.
-One can create advanced electronic signatures using a certificate-based digital ID such as NemID, BankID, itsme, etc.
+One can create advanced electronic signatures using a certificate-based digital ID such as NemID, BankID, itsme®, etc.

-Thanks to the technology behind them, advanced electronic signatures can prove the authenticity of a signed document if challenged in court.
+Thanks to the higher level of security they provide, advanced electronic signatures can prove the authenticity of a signed document if challenged in court.
 However, there are a few situations where advanced electronic signatures are not enough, and you should use a qualified e-signature.